idbella-med/LIBFT_42/README.md

 What does libft usually include? libft typically consists of the following:

-String functions:
+1.String functions:

 ft_strlen(), ft_strcpy(), ft_strcat(), etc.
 These are implementations of standard string manipulation functions from the C library (like strlen(), strcpy(), strcat(), etc.), written from scratch.

-Memory functions:
+2.Memory functions:

 ft_memset(), ft_memcpy(), ft_memmove(), etc.
 These mimic memory manipulation functions like memset(), memcpy(), memmove(), etc.

-Character functions:
+3.Character functions:

 ft_isalpha(), ft_isdigit(), ft_isalnum(), etc.
 These replicate functions that check the properties of characters, like isalpha(), isdigit(), etc.

-Other utility functions:
+4.Other utility functions:

 ft_atoi(), ft_strdup(), ft_itoa(), etc.
 These are often custom implementations of utility functions like atoi(), strdup(), itoa(), etc.

-Linked lists (optional but common):
+4.Linked lists (optional but common):

 Some versions of libft include implementations for basic data structures like linked lists (t_list), with functions for adding, removing, or traversing nodes.
 Why is libft important?